royby-cyberark/AWSIoTWebinar/aws-iot-services.md

 The core service AWS IoT has to offer which we will focus on.

 ### Onboarding
 One or more "Thing" provisioning.
-This includes creatoin and registration of a device, or "thing", download of the SDK that fits your needs, and setting some thing meta data, like thing type and attributes.
+This includes creation and registration of a device, or "thing", download of the SDK that fits your needs, and setting some thing meta data, like thing type and attributes.

 ### Management
 * Thing types - ease mangement by giving devices the same type and set of properties